 1 [To the Chief Musician for the Sons of Korah.
 A Song upon Alamoth.]
 God is our refuge and strength, a very present help in trouble.

-2 Therefore, we will not fear though the earth is removed, though the mountains are carried into the midst of the sea,
+2 Therefore, we will not fear though the earth is changed, though the mountains are carried into the midst of the sea,

 3 Though its waters roar and are disturbed, though the mountains shake with its swelling.
 [Selah.]